 Figures A and B show the fork and shock absorber positions for a low seat position.
 The fork tubes extend approx. 17 mm (0.7 in) (H) above the top triple clamp.
 The shock absorber is attached to the upper hole in the frame.
-Tighten the clamp screws on the fork stabilizers to 15 Nm, the bold on the shock absorber to 45 Nm.
+Tighten the clamp screws on the fork stabilizers to 20 Nm (top) and 15 Nm (bottom), the bold on the shock absorber to 45 Nm.